simonwu-os/async-tasks-in-memory/README.md

 ## Backgroud

-  For async task project there are threw modes.
+  For async task project there are three modes.
-  One is  work pool mode, another is schedule mode, the last is time wheel mode.
+  One is  worker pool mode, another is schedule mode, and the last is time wheel mode.

   We searched and compared many projects.
   At finally, we choose the two projects.